gusvicenzi/urnaEletronica/README.md

 Welcome to the Urna Web app.
-You can use it using [this link](https://gusvicenzi.github.io/urnaEletronica/).
+You can use it through [this link](https://gusvicenzi.github.io/urnaEletronica/).

 Feel free to fork and improve this project.